project-feynman/v3/README.md

 ![Home Layout](docs/home_layout.PNG)

-Many professors, TAs and students would make great explanation videos - but they don't.
+**Problem**
+It's hard to get help from classmates.
+On Piazza, instructors answer 95% of the questions.

+**Observation**
+Nearly nobody deliberately makes explanation videos because the process is unrewarding and lacks human feedback.
+However, people like explaining things in person.

+**Solution**
-Feynman is a visual, process-oriented Q&A platform where videos are created as by-products.
+Feynman is a system where videos are created as by-products of people explaining things to each other.

-## Team
+## Contributors

 * [Elton Lin](https://github.com/LingDingDong)
 * [huBlerTi2](https://github.com/huBIerTi2)